Switch Mode

 “Me too, me too.”

-When the festive commotion faded, what remained was a pile of money.
-His mouth split into a wide grin.
+When the party ended, what remained was a pile of cash.
+My mouth spread into a goofy grin.

 ‘This… I might be able to save up way more than I thought.’

-Just then, a shadow loomed overhead, and someone scooped him up while efficiently packing away his goods.
+Just then, a shadow loomed overhead, and someone scooped me up and began packing up my things.
 It was Kessler.

 Nyangnya-ring…